DrakirL/DrakirL.github.io/p10/class/rogue.md

 ## Rogue Class Features
 These are the core features granted for the Rogue Class.

-### Level 1: Expertise
-Choose one of your Skills, other than Martial or Magic.
-You gain a number of additional Skill Points this Level equal to your Grade for that Skill. <br>
-Then, set your Grade for that Skill to 5.

-### Level 1: Sneak Attack!
+### Core?: Sneak Attack!
-If you hit a creature with a Martial Attack and you have advantage on the roll, you can double the damage you deal. <br>
+If you hit a creature with a Martial Attack and you have Advantage on the roll, you can double the damage you deal. <br>
 After doing so, you can't do so again until you regained your Actions.

-### Level 1: Rogue Subclass
-You choose a Rogue Subclass and gain its Level 1 Features.

-### Level 2: Opportunist
+### Core?: Opportunist
 You gain Advantage on any Attack you make against a creature in one of the following situations:
  + Your Attack is a Sudden Strike.
  + The target creature is Downed.